-Service Area Variance £m Property & Investment 2 There are currently no variances over £0.250m to report.
+Service Area Variance £m Property & Investment There are currently no variances over £0.250m to report.
 Covid-19 continues to impact in some areas including PIP rental income and carpark income due to the lockdown measures in quarter 1 and gradual recovery.
 The position will continue to be closely monitored.
-Children's Safeguarding & Family Support Children In Care Placements - projected costs are based on a detailed model which is continually updated to reflect the latest information available; a number of residential placements have become significantly more expensive due to the complexities and challenges of cases being presented; the cost of 5 young people placed on remand has added £0.546m to the projected costs; there has also been some success with a number of young people being stepped down from residential placements. +1.722 Education & Skills Home to School Transport - this pressure has been exacerbated by an increase in taxi costs from September 2021; a number of initiatives are underway to address the issue including reviewing different transport options, providing minibus transport rather than taxis, reviewing routes and retendering. +0.503 Arthog - Summer term bookings continue to be impacted by Covid-19 restrictions.
-The current projection is based on restrictions being lifted and a more normal pattern of activity resuming. +0.336 Adult Social Care Purchasing, Long Term Care -expenditure pressure currently forecast +2.769 Purchasing, Short Term Reablement - current projection of care provided; partly offset by income from CCG +3.141 CCG Income - recharges relating to hospital discharges, includes the cost of short term care above and staffing capacity -1.529
+Children's Safeguarding & Family Support Children In Care Placements - projected costs are based on a detailed model which is continually updated to reflect the latest information available; a number of residential placements have become significantly more expensive due to the complexities and challenges of cases being presented; the cost of 5 young people placed on remand has added £0.546m to the projected costs; there has also been some success with a number of young people being stepped down from residential placements. +2.156 Education & Skills Home to School Transport - this pressure has been exacerbated by an increase in taxi costs from September 2021; a number of initiatives are underway to address the issue including reviewing different transport options, providing minibus transport rather than taxis, reviewing routes and retendering. +0.645 Arthog - Summer term bookings continue to be impacted by Covid-19 restrictions.
+The current projection is based on restrictions being lifted and a more normal pattern of activity resuming. +0.357 Adult Social Care Purchasing, Long Term Care -expenditure pressure currently forecast +4.622 Purchasing, Short Term Reablement - current projection of care provided; partly offset by income from CCG +3.897 CCG Income - recharges relating to hospital discharges, includes the cost of short term care above and staffing capacity -1.999

-CCG Joint Funding - income relating to client care part funded by the CCG -0.719 Operational Teams - cost of agency workers required +0.423 Contribution from Reserves -0.500 Communities, Customer & Commercial Services Leisure Operations - loss of budgeted income relating to closures required due to Covid-19 in the first quarter of the year.
-The impact of planned closure of Newport Pool from December until the end of March for remedial works is also included in the shortfall. +0.689 Catering (Education & Commercial) - income shortfall due to Covid in the first part of the year and ongoing impact. +0.640 Housing Benefit Subsidy - projected shortfall includes the impact of B&B spend where no subsidy can be claimed and lost subsidy from charity landlords. +0.399 Housing, Employment & Infrastructure Homelessness - includes the costs associated with the provision of Bed & Breakfast provision. +0.272 Homelessness - housing benefit income to offset B&B costs above -0.192 Finance & Human Resources Treasury - projected benefit from continued borrowing at lower than budgeted short term interest rates.
-This projection will continue to be updated. -3.000 Corporate Pension Costs - mainly relates to the benefit from prepayment of employers pension contribution -0.643
+CCG Joint Funding - income relating to client care part funded by the CCG -0.804 CCG - agreed risk share agreement funding and other services commissioned -1.516 Operational Teams - cost of agency workers required +1.036 Contribution from Reserves -0.393 Communities, Customer & Commercial Services Leisure Operations - loss of budgeted income relating to closures required due to Covid-19 in the first quarter of the year.
+The impact of planned closure of Newport Pool from December until the end of March for remedial works is also included in the shortfall. +0.724 Catering (Education & Commercial) - income shortfall due to Covid in the first part of the year and ongoing impact. +0.640 Housing Benefit Subsidy - projected shortfall includes the impact of B&B spend where no subsidy can be claimed and lost subsidy from charity landlords. +0.385 Housing, Employment & Infrastructure Homelessness - includes the costs associated with the provision of Bed & Breakfast provision. +0.272 Homelessness - housing benefit income to offset B&B costs above -0.192 Finance & Human Resources Treasury - projected benefit from continued borrowing at lower than budgeted short term interest rates.
+This projection will continue to be updated. -3.500 Corporate Pension Costs - mainly relates to the benefit from prepayment of employers pension contribution -0.643